ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 we know how to deal with at this point.
 The thing about Aluminium that makes it more complicated within DFT is that it is a metal.

-Here is an example input file for a calculation of Aluminium:
+Here is an example input file for a SCF calculation of Aluminium:

 ```python hl_lines="11-13"
  &CONTROL